 You can keep fruit or vegetables in plastic zip-top bags as well.
-Not only does this prevent them from coming in contact with any raw meats, it also keeps them safe from bruising and falling into the melting ice in the bottom of your cooler.
-Consider using plastic storage containers for small items like dips, salsa, pickles etc.
+Not only does this prevent them from coming in contact with any raw meats, but it also keeps them safe from bruising and falling into the melting ice in the bottom of your cooler.
+Consider using plastic storage containers for small items like dips, salsa, pickles, etc.

 Finally, think through the cooking and serving process to avoid having raw meats and their juices touch the final, cooked foods.
 This means having a separate platter for the cooked meats, separate serving utensils for raw and cooked foods (including tongs and forks used for grilling) and plenty of plastic wrap or clean food storage bags for leftovers.
 Di NOT use the same bags you used to bring the raw meat and chicken!